Rocks Off counts down 100 of the best 70s songs spanning all genres from the diverse decade we all know and love…

-This was the fourth number one single in a row for the Jackson 5.
-Michael Jackson was eleven years old when he sung this, but he did it with such panache that it made the world sit up and take notice of his remarkable talent for the first time.
+This was the fourth number-one single in a row for the Jackson 5.
+Michael Jackson was eleven years old when he sang this, but he did it with such panache that it made the world sit up and take notice of his remarkable talent for the first time.

 87. “New York State Of Mind” – Billy Joel (1976)

 A jazzy soft-rock number which has been a perennial staple of Billy Joel live shows, this number took on added significance in the wake of 9/11 and remains a great anthem of hometown pride.